uwe-app/website/site/docs/getting-started/site-settings.md

 {{import "header"}}

-The project settings in `site.toml` configures various information for the project;  this page describes the required settings for a project.
-See the [[docs/reference/settings|settings reference]] for detailed information.
+The settings for a project go in `site.toml`;  this page describes the required settings for a project.
+See the [[docs/reference/settings|settings reference]] for a complete reference to all available settings.

-The minimum required settings for a project are shown below:
+The minimum required settings are:

 ```toml
 lang = "en"